planors/planors/CONTRIBUTING.md

 ### `packages/auth`

 This package contains the authentication logic for the project.
-It's built using NextAuth.js and it's used for Github authentication.
+It's built using NextAuth.js and it's used for Github OAuth authentication.

 ### `packages/config/*`